-Our experience in testing polymers, packaging, food products and pharmaceuticals provides unique advantages for solving complex problems through analytical methods.
-Many of our standard methods can be applied to food testing, and we are always willing to work with clients to develop custom methods for a particular need.
+Our expert experience with food packaging testing and packaging analysis for polymers provides unique advantages for solving complex problems through analytical methods.
+Many of our standard methods, including Code of Federal Regulations CFR 177 can be applied to food contact testing, and we are always willing to work with clients to develop custom methods for more particular needs.

-Below are some approaches SGS PSI considers for Food Packaging Testing:
+Below are some approaches we considers for Food Contact Testing and Packaging Analysis:

 - Differential Scanning Calorimetry (DSC/mDSC)

 - Water Content by Karl Fischer Titration

 - Solvent Extraction, Digestion, and Leachables